 I joined MakerGirl because I am passionate about empowering children and fostering their interest in STEM fields.
 I wanted to inspire and equip the next generation with the skills and confidence they need to succeed in technology and engineering.
 Through my experience as a ChangeMaker with MakerGirl, I learned valuable lessons in leadership, community engagement, and the profound impact of education on shaping future innovators.
 It also reinforced the importance of diversity in STEM and showed me the positive change that can be driven by dedicated, mission-driven initiatives.

-Alicia is a Freshman at the University of Illinois at Urbana-Champaign studying Statistics
+Alicia is a Sophomore at the University of Illinois at Urbana-Champaign studying Statistics

 Alicia Danilowski